-When it came to find good examples of book cover design, I resorted to Pinterest.
+When it came to finding good examples of book cover design, I resorted to Pinterest.
 I created a folder in which I would save any interesting book covers I would find.

 You can click the video below to watch me naviagte through the folder and zoom in on some of the pins.
 Alternatively, you can open the folder, which is constantly being updated with new examples, and navigate through it yourself.